joseph0x45/joseph0x45/README.md

 I'm Joseph, a.k.a. **TheWisePigeon**

-I'm 20
+20 yo junior backend developer

-JavaScript/TypeScript addict
+Addicted to TypeScript and coffee

 Certified PHP hater

-Fallen in love with Rust
+In love with Rust

 ## Contribution Graph